monsurhillas/LabelNoisePerformanceonWaterBodySegmentation/README.md

 or [download a zip archive](https://github.com/monsurhillas007/LabelNoisePerformanceonWaterBodySegmentation/archive/refs/heads/main.zip).

 ### Getting started with the code

+After downloading or cloning the repository seperate your downloaded dataset in three individual folders such as Train,Valid,Test. seperate both image files and label files.

 Before we run the code we create an ['anaconda'](https://www.anaconda.com/) environment and install all the requirments on that virtual environment.